Skip to Content

 Starting with one project in a room that requires lots of work always gets me energized!
 We still have a lot to do in my daughter’s bedroom, including painting the walls, but this is a GREAT start!

 There are so many beautiful furniture pieces for sale at thrift stores and second-hand stores that just need a little love.
-Painting a bed frame is an inexpensive project that can transform the feel of an entire room.

 I hope you enjoyed this DIY bed frame project and plan your own furniture paint project soon!